 Ready to Apply for Argentina Permanent Residency Through Your Argentine parents?

-If you’re the child of an Argentine citizen—whether your parent is native-born, naturalized, or obtained citizenship by option—you may qualify for Argentina permanent residency, even if you were born abroad.
+If you’re the child of an Argentine citizen, whether your parent is native-born, naturalized, or obtained citizenship by option, you may qualify for Argentine permanent residency, even if you were born abroad.
 Argentina values family unity and offers simplified Argentine residency pathways for close relatives.
 With the right documents and support, you can legally settle in Argentina, enjoy free entry and residence, and eventually build your life here.

-Whether you’re applying for permanent residency through Argentine parents, or temporary residency categories like rentista, investor, pensioner, or migrant worker, our team can guide you step by step.
+Whether you’re applying for permanent residency through Argentine parents or temporary residency categories like family reunification, rentista, investor, pensioner, or migrant worker, our team can guide you step by step.

 Book a consultation today and let us help you start your new journey in Argentina with confidence.